 Study design

-faSScinate was a multicentre, randomised, double-blind, placebo-controlled, two-arm, parallel-group, phase 2 clinical trial conducted at 35 hospitals across Canada, France, Germany, the United Kingdom and the United States.
+faSScinate was a multicentre, randomised, double-blind, placebo-controlled, two-arm, parallel-group, phase 2 clinical trial conducted at 35 hospitals across Canada, France, Germany, United Kingdom and United States.
 The study design and patient enrolment criteria have been published.18 Briefly, the 96-week trial consisted of a 48-week double-blind period followed by a 48-week open-label period.
-Patients were randomly assigned (1:1) to receive weekly subcutaneous injections of tocilizumab 162 mg or placebo during the 48-week double blind period (tocilizumab group and placebo group, respectively) with the option for escape therapy with methotrexate, hydroxychloroquine or mycophenolate mofetil after 24 weeks if they had worsening SSc.
+Patients were randomly assigned (1:1) to receive weekly subcutaneous injections of tocilizumab 162 mg or placebo during the 48-week double blind period (tocilizumab group and placebo group, respectively) with the option for escape therapy with methotrexate, hydroxychloroquine or mycophenolate mofetil (MMF) after 24 weeks if they had worsening SSc.
 Randomisation was stratified according to joint involvement at baseline (<4 or ≥4 joints on the 28 tender joint count).
 At week 48, all patients in the tocilizumab and placebo groups transitioned to open-label weekly injections of tocilizumab 162 mg for another 48 weeks (continuous-tocilizumab and placebo-tocilizumab groups, respectively).

 Patients

 Eligible patients were 18 years of age or older; received a diagnosis of SSc according to the 1980 American College of Rheumatology Criteria,19 with less than 5 years since their first non-Raynaud’s sign or symptom; had an mRSS score of 15 to 40 with clinical skin involvement proximal to the elbows, knees or both, with or without facial involvement; and had active disease.
-Active disease was defined as at least one of the following features at screening: increase ≥3 in mRSS units compared with the last visit within the previous 1 to 6 months or new-onset SSc within 1 year before screening, involvement of one new body area with ≥2 mRSS units or two new body areas with ≥1 mRSS, documentation of worsening skin thickening (patients with new-onset SSc only), or ≥1 tendon friction rub plus C-reactive protein (CRP) level ≥10 mg/L, erythrocyte sedimentation rate (ESR) ≥28 mm/hour or platelet count ≥330 × 103/µL.
+Active disease was defined as at least one of the following features at screening: increase ≥3 in mRSS units compared with the last visit within the previous 1 to 6 months or new-onset SSc within 1 year before screening, involvement of one new body area with ≥2 mRSS units or two new body areas with ≥1 mRSS, documentation of worsening skin thickening (patients with new-onset SSc only), or ≥1 tendon friction rub plus CRP level ≥10 mg/L, erythrocyte sedimentation rate (ESR) ≥28 mm/hour or platelet count ≥330 × 103/µL.
 All patients provided written informed consent.

 Assessments

-There were several exploratory efficacy endpoints, among them mean change from baseline to week 96 in mRSS; proportions of patients with improvements in mRSS of ≥20%, ≥40% and ≥60%; proportions of patients achieving minimal clinically important difference (MCID) in mRSS (change from baseline of ≥4.7)20 percent predicted forced vital capacity (%pFVC); percent predicted diffusing capacity for carbon monoxide corrected for haemoglobin (%pDLCO [Hb corr]); and patient-reported outcomes including Health Assessment Questionnaire–Disability Index (HAQ-DI), Clinician Global visual analogue scale (VAS), Patient Global VAS, Functional Assessment of Chronic Illness Therapy (FACIT)-Fatigue score and pruritus 5-D itch scale.
+Exploratory efficacy endpoints included mean change from baseline to week 96 in mRSS; proportions of patients with improvements in mRSS of ≥20%, ≥40% and ≥60%; proportions of patients achieving minimal clinically important difference (MCID) in mRSS (change from baseline of ≥4.7)20; percent predicted forced vital capacity (%pFVC); and percent predicted diffusing capacity for carbon monoxide corrected for haemoglobin (%pDLCO [Hb corr]).
+Patient-reported outcomes included Health Assessment Questionnaire–Disability Index (HAQ-DI), Clinician Global visual analogue scale (VAS), Patient Global VAS, Functional Assessment of Chronic Illness Therapy (FACIT)-Fatigue score and pruritus 5-D itch scale.
 Safety was reported as rates of adverse events (AEs) and serious AEs (SAEs) per 100 patient-years (PY) with 95% confidence intervals (CIs).

 Statistical analysis